ceramicnetwork/CIPs/CIPs/CIP-79/cip-79.md

 ## Method Specific Identifier

 There are two versions of 3IDs, both versions use a Ceramic document as a way to update the DID document.
 3IDv1 is the most recent version, 3IDv0 is supported for legacy reasons.
 If you are creating new 3IDs you should always use 3IDv1.
+Both versions are always encoded using multibase.
+To determine if it's v1 or v0 first convert the multibase string into a byte array, if the first varint is `0x01` we have a 3IDv0, and if it's a `0xce` we have a 3IDv1.

 ### 3IDv1